cvfosammmm/Pieces/README.md

 3. cd to Pieces folder

-4. Run meson: `meson builddir`
+4. Run meson: `meson builddir`<br />
+Note: Some distributions may not include systemwide installations of Python modules which aren't installed from distribution packages.
+In this case, you want to install Pieces in your home directory with `meson builddir --prefix=~/.local`.

 5. Install Pieces with: `ninja install -C builddir`<br />
 Or run it locally: `./scripts/pieces.dev`

-Note: Some distributions may not include systemwide installations of Python modules which aren't installed from distribution packages.
-In this case, you want to install Pieces in your home directory with `meson builddir --prefix=~/.local`.

 ## Getting in touch